followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/70 Client-Side Exporting/01 User Interaction.md

-A user clicks the **Export** button to save an Excel file with exported data.
-Data types, sorting, filtering, and grouping settings are preserved.
+A user clicks the **Export** button to save an Excel file with the exported data.
+Data types, sorting, filtering, and grouping settings are maintained.

 ![DevExtreme HTML5 JavaScript DataGrid Export Button](/Content/images/doc/18_2/DataGrid/exported_data.png)